jebarpg/soulcollector/README.md

-# Phaser 3 Multiplayer Game Example with geckos.io
+# Soul Collector with geckos.io

 ## How To Start